 But the Report, and a related YouTube video and article in Mother Jones are weak at accurately describing the issue (as are most online articles1).
 Tragically, this is often true about Oxfam.

-We must understand that Fair trade price standards must NOT be viewed as "extreme."
-Recent years of fair trade price levels (ie. 6 years, corn, rice, sometimes cotton, wheat,) followed long-term chronic low prices, 6 decades of them.2 For Oxfam and the other sources, however, there is no realistic standard of what’s high, what’s low, and what’s fair trade.
-The default standard is that anything much higher than what the global poor can afford is “extreme.”
-In fact, according to this standard, fair trade farm prices are “extreme” and must be ended.
+We must understand that Fair trade price standards must NOT be viewed as “extreme.”
+Recent years of fair trade price levels (ie. 6 years, corn, soybeans, rice,) followed long-term chronic low prices, 6 decades of them.2 For Oxfam and the other sources, however, there is no realistic standard of what’s high, what’s low, and what’s fair trade.
+The default standard is that anything much higher than what poor global consumers can afford is “extreme.”
+In fact, according to this standard, fair trade farm prices for poor global farmers are “extreme” and must be ended.
 This is not at all realistic, as it doesn’t include the factor of costs of production.
 The global poor often live on only $1 to $2 per day!
+And since 80% of the global “undernourished” are rural, and 70% of the population of Least Developed Countries, the low incomes are hugely affected by low farm prices.
 Oxfam’s default standard, therefore, massively exploits the world’s farmers.

-This lack of adequate standards then puts Oxfam on the wrong side of the debate, on the same side as the mega-corporations that benefit from the massive exploitation of export dumping on the global poor who are mostly rural, mostly in desperate need of fair trade farm prices.
+This lack of adequate standards then puts Oxfam on the wrong side of the debate, on the same side as the mega-corporations that benefit from the massive exploitation of export dumping on the global (rural) poor who are in desperate need of fair trade farm prices.

 From a US point of view, export dumping can be defined as exports below costs (ie. the US chosing to lose money one farm commodity exports, 1981-2006), but also below fair trade standards (ie. the same US choice, 1953-2012, except for a for a few higher years here and there, for some groups of crops).2

-The report and articles give no hint of how my extreme prices, (let alone theirs’?) would impact the production of food (and put ethanol & CAFOs out of business!)
-There’s a lot of land out there, 950 million acres by some estimates.3 There’s no remote doubt that we’d have shortages very far into the extreme extimates of Oxfam and it’s sources.
+The report and articles give no hint of how my “extreme” prices, (let alone theirs’?) would impact the production of food (and put ethanol & CAFOs out of business!)
+There’s a lot of land out there, 950 million acres by some estimates.3 There’s no remote chance that we’d have shortages very far into the much higher price extimates of Oxfam and it’s sources.
 We’d quickly return to the oversupply that we had for decades!
-And once a lot of additional land was brought into production, it would likely stay there a long while, returning us to export dumping the long running underlying cause of all of these problems.
+And once a lot of additional land was brought into production, it would likely stay there a long while, returning us to export dumping the long running underlying cause of all of these problems (oversupply, cheap prices & dumping).

 In general, beware of “Baseline” modeling on such issues.4 Newcomers unfamiliar with the realities of farm markets often get it wrong, in ways similar to the flaws I’m showing in the Oxfam report.
 Often missing, for example, is the impact of higher farm prices on production, which I’ve examined above.